pea1bee/hotstar-ipl-ad-mute/README.md

 ## Caveats
 - Sometimes broadcasters try to squeeze in one more ad before the next over begins.
-If the ad gets cut short abruptly, the live action may stay muted for a few extra seconds before the extension unmutes the tab.
+If the ad gets cut short abruptly, the live action may stay muted for a few extra seconds before the extension unmutes the tab
 - This extension may break if Hotstar change their current tracking pixel URLs or change the format or keywords used in their ad identifiers

 ## License